1. Follow your tattoo artist’s advice

 3. Apply a thin layer of Unedited Tattoo moisturiser cream

 After 24 hours, you should then apply a thin layer of Unedited moisturising cream.
 You can either then recover with clingfilm/gauze, or leave it open to the air, depending on your artists advice.
 Generally, studios will advise you to repeat the cleaning process 3-5 times a day.
-Personally, I like to let the air to my new and healing tattoo and tend to wash it just twice a day!
+Personally, I like to let the air to my new and healing tattoo and tend to wash it just once a day!
 Too much water and soap will ultimately dry the tattoo.

 4. Keep the tattoo clean and dry